-The Vermont Coalition for Disability Rights presents our legislative platform for 2013.
-This document presents some of the legislative, policy and state budget issues affecting Vermonters with disabilities and their families.
-As we enter this new legislative session we see much to celebrate as well as reasons for concern.
-Vermont was an early and successful pioneer in integrated education, employment and community service programs.
-In recent years some of our successes have been threatened by policy changes and budget reductions.
+The Vermont Coalition for Disability Rights presents our legislative platform for 2014.
+This document highlights some of the legislative, policy and state budget issues affecting Vermonters with disabilities and their families.

-The interests and concerns of Vermonters with disabilities are essential elements of health care reform, community development, rebuilding and recovery after Tropical Storm Irene and the preservation and renewal of health, education and human services programs and strategies.
-VCDR will work to protect Medicaid benefits and long term care services that individuals with disabilities of all ages depend on to maintain health and independence.
+The interests and concerns of Vermonters with disabilities must influence health care reform, economic and community development, and the preservation and renewal of Vermont’s health, education and human services strategies.
+VCDR will continue to advocate for the Medicaid benefits and long term care services that individuals with disabilities of all ages depend on to maintain health and independence.
 We will continue to advocate for successful peer directed services and other mental health, children and family services, transportation and economic development initiatives, legal resources, educational services, and other state and community programs that promote self determination, community participation, health and employment.

-We look forward to working with both the Administration and the legislature to ensure that the work of this legislative session addresses the hopes and needs of Vermonters with disabilities and results in policies and programs that are beneficial to all Vermonters.
+We look forward to working with both the Administration and the legislature to ensure that the work of this legislative session addresses the hopes and needs of Vermonters with disabilities and results in policies and programs that are beneficial to all.

 Safeguarding Mental Health Rights and Protections: VCDR will monitor and oppose legislative proposals that may diminish the civil rights of people with mental health issues, particularly those that might relate to forced treatment.
 Due process should not be compromised as new inpatient and community services are developed.

-Individual and Family Engagement in Health Care Reform: VCDR will monitor state and federal health care reform with the goal of ensuring that Vermont's financing, service delivery and administrative practices benefit individuals with disabilities and their families and that related policies and practices ensure equal access and necessary rights protection for these Vermonters.
-This includes health care reform activities, including the Vermont Blueprint for Health’s implementation in communities, to ensure that patients and family members are integral participants in their design, implementation, and evaluation.
+Individual and Family Engagement in Health Care Reform: VCDR will monitor health care reform activities, especially the Vermont Blueprint for Health’s implementation in communities, to ensure that patients and family members are integral participants in their design, implementation, and evaluation.
+VCDR will continue to monitor state and federal health care reform with the goal of ensuring that Vermont's financing, service delivery and administrative practices benefit individuals with disabilities and their families and that related policies and practices ensure equal access and necessary rights protection for these Vermonters.

-Integrated Family Services: VCDR will monitor the actual budget and policy actions being implemented under the Integrated Family Services initiative to ensure that actions are consistent with stated goals and set outcomes.
-We recommend that the change process be slowed down until the Agency puts appropriate infrastructure in place to support mindful family-centered actions and clear, timely communications about IFS.
-We should also emphasize the need for family and youth engagement in the design, implementation, and evaluation of the changes.
+Integrated Family Services: VCDR will monitor the actual budget and policy actions being implemented under the Integrated Family Services initiative to ensure that IFS realizes its potential for family directed services that effectively and responsively meet children and families’ needs.
+Families and youth engagement is needed in the design, implementation, and evaluation of the changes.

-State Education Agency (SEA): The legislature should monitor the transition from a “commissioner level” department of education to its new agency status.
-Departments within the new agency that are responsible for the enforcement and implementation of the mandates of the Individuals with Disabilities Education Act (IDEA) and Section 504 of the Rehabilitation Act of 1973 should be appropriately staffed, supported through the transition, and afforded a significant role within the agency, enabling them to ensure that students with disabilities are fully included in Vermont schools and given appropriate services and supports to achieve their maximum potential.
-VCDR asks that the Legislature monitor the SEA to ensure that the voices of families and youth with disabilities are included throughout the transition and on an ongoing basis as decisions are made that will ultimately impact them directly.
+State Education Agency (SEA): The legislature should monitor Vermont’s State Education Agency (SEA) as it transitions from a department with a Commissioner reporting to a statewide board to an agency with a Secretary that reports to the Governor.
+Monitoring should ensure that the departments within the new agency structure that are responsible for the enforcement and implementation of the mandates of the Individuals with Disabilities Education Act (IDEA) and Section 504 of the Rehabilitation Act of 1973are appropriately staffed and supported through this transition and afforded a significant role within the agency, enabling them to ensure that students with disabilities are fully included in Vermont schools and given appropriate services and supports to achieve their maximum potential.
+We ask that the Legislature monitor the SEA to ensure that the voices of families and youth with disabilities are included throughout the transition and on an ongoing basis as decisions are made that will ultimately impact them directly.

-Common Core Standards: VCDR recommends that the Legislature monitor the State Education Agency (SEA) and Local Education Agencies (LEA’s) during Vermont’s transition to the Common Core Standards in order to insure appropriate planning for the inclusion of students with disabilities, so that they are able to achieve their maximum potential.
+Common Core Standards: VCDR recommends that the Legislature monitor the State Education Agency (SEA) and Local Education Agencies (LEA’s) during Vermont’s transition to the Common Core Standards.
+The purpose of this monitoring is to ensure that there is appropriate planning and preparation to implement the Common Core with all students, including students with disabilities.
+Students with disabilities should be included in this new general education curriculum and given appropriate support to ensure that they are able to achieve their maximum potential.

 Medicaid & Budget